 While Apple guarantees prevention of hacking from its App Store, Android users are not as lucky; Google Play is, unfortunately, prone to hacks on certain apps.
 Here is an in-depth list of popular Google Play Store apps that, in late 2020, were considered vulnerable to hacking of user data.

-If you’re an Android smartphone user, it’s imperative—for the sake of your smartphone privacy—to monitor app downloads and usage.
+If you’re an Android cell phone user, it’s imperative—for the sake of your cell phone privacy—to monitor app downloads and usage.

 Check before downloading an app to see if it’s considered a trustworthy app that aims to protect against hacking.